cdacamar/cdacamar.github.io/_posts/2017-04-09-mapping-strings.md

 In our problem we have a finite set of things that a string could match to.
 With that in mind we can short cut a lot of the matching process if we manage to find a string with a certain prefix.

-For example, in the list of strings `["cat", "cake", "bat"]` if we have the prefix `"ca"` then we have two potential matches, `"cat"` and `"bat"`, however if we have a prefix of `"b"` then we don't even have to compare the rest of the string to `"bat"` to have a full match, we can just take `"bat"`.
+For example, in the list of strings `["cat", "cake", "bat"]` if we have the prefix `"ca"` then we have two potential matches, `"cat"` and `"cake"`, however if we have a prefix of just `"b"` then we don't even have to compare the rest of the string to `"bat"` to have a full match, we can just take `"bat"`.
+This, of course, is all under the assumption you can short circuit like that in your string match.
+It's possible you have malformed type strings.
+Keep this in mind when considering the following solution!

 Luckily there is a data structure that will do just this type of prefix matching.
 A _Trie_.